 In contrast, a phone appointment might be the best balance of convenience and directly talking with a representative, and you don’t have to be computer savvy either.
 You can call your local office or 1-800-772-1213 to reach the national line Monday through Friday between the hours of 8 a.m. and 5:30 p.m.
 Eastern Time.

 Vredeveld says that his firm’s clients have had “really good experiences” when they pre-schedule an appointment, though it may not be possible to schedule an appointment earlier than one or two months out.
-So plan accordingly.
+So, plan accordingly.

 The easiest way to apply is to do it online, says Wade Pfau, a professor at the American College of Financial Services in King of Prussia, Pennsylvania.
 He points out that potential applicants can see the Social Security application form before they begin the process.

-“Office visits are still available on a limited basis today, but the online application process can work for most clients,” says Wilson.
+“The online application process can work for most clients,” says Wilson.
 When sitting down to apply, retirees should read this Social Security brochure so they know the documents to have ready, he suggests.

 When to apply for Social Security